AI-powered skin spectral imaging enables instant sepsis diagnosis and outcome prediction in critically ill patients: Results

 \section{Results}

-Using the medical device-graded \ac{hsi} system Tivita\textsuperscript{\textregistered} 2.0 Surgery Edition (Diaspective Vision, Am Salzhaff, Germany), we collected \ac{hsi} data and corresponding \ac{rgb} images from the skin of all patients admitted to the interdisciplinary surgical \ac{icu} at the University Hospital Heidelberg over one year.
-This resulted in data from \varTotalNosepsis non-septic and \varTotalSepsis septic patients.
-Successful follow-up to determine the survival status at 30 days of inclusion could be achieved for \varTotalSurvivalTask patients, including \varTotalNonsurvivor non-survivors (\varRelativeNonsurvivor).
-The mortality rate was \varMortalityRateSepsis for patients diagnosed with sepsis at the time of admission, compared to a lower rate of \varMortalityRateNosepsis for those without sepsis at admission.
-The palm and annular finger were chosen as measurement sites due to their easy accessibility and low melanin content.
+Using the medical device-graded \ac{hsi} system Tivita\textsuperscript{\textregistered} 2.0 Surgery Edition (Diaspective Vision, Am Salzhaff, Germany), we collected spectral imaging data from the skin of all patients admitted to the interdisciplinary surgical \ac{icu} at the University Hospital Heidelberg.
+All adult patients admitted between October 24, 2022, and December 15, 2023, were included, resulting in data from \varTotalSubjects patients.